junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 1156
 congress: 114th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 1156

-> To authorize the establishment of a body under the National Science and Technology Council to identify and coordinate international science and technology cooperation opportunities.
+> To authorize the establishment or designation of a working group under the National Science and Technology Council to identify and coordinate international science and technology cooperation opportunities.

 ## § 1.
 Short title